pivotaltracker/tracker_deployment_chrome_extension/README.md

 for [Pivotal Tracker](http://www.pivotaltracker.com) to label git commits with Tracker stories, then you can use this extension to help you figure out exactly where your Tracker stories are deployed!

 In order to use this plugin, you will need to provide a specifically formatted JSON file for each environment your app can be deployed to.
 For example, let's say you have three environments: **staging, beta, and test**.
+When you deploy new code to each of these environments, you'll also deploy the JSON file containing a map of Pivotal Tracker story ids to commit SHAs.
+Deploy Spy will be configured with a list of URLs for each environment so that it can find these files.
+Then, when you open a story in Pivotal Tracker, you'll see a section in the details showing what environment this story is deployed to.
 # Installation

 Get Deploy Spy from the Chrome store, or if you want the local/dev